MarcelJurtz/mjurtz.com/_posts/2017-11-13-building-a-chess-game-in-unity.md

 I&#8217;ve already done some preliminary work here, which is why this class needs an explanation.
 Each figure has a position, described by two-dimensional coordinates (X and Y).
 In addition, each figure is either white or black and should have information about the positions to which it may move.
 The differentiation between white and black figures is realized by a boolean.
 Alternatively, an enumeration could be used here as well, which I think would be better with regard to readability, but the boolean offers the advantage of comparing this property with a corresponding property of the _BoardManager_ to check the current active color and switching it with the != operator.
 I have provided the class with the keyword _abstract_, which prevents the use of the class itself, so only the subclasses can be used.

-<pre class="EnlighterJSRAW" data-enlighter-language="csharp">public abstract class ChessFigure : MonoBehaviour
+{% highlight c# %}public abstract class ChessFigure : MonoBehaviour {
-{
     public int CurrentX { get; set; }
     public int CurrentY { get; set; }